pascua28/adhell3/README.md

 - DNS per application basis<br/>
 Set custom DNS for selected apps.
 Only user apps are supported.

+- Manage apps' components<br/>
+Disable permissions, services, receivers, activities and content providers for for any app (System apps are not shown by default).

+- Restrictions<br/>
+Turn off google crash report, account sync or disallow camera and microphone!
+These are only few examples

 ## Building APK
 - Download the script from https://gitlab.com/fusionjack/adhell3-scripts
 - Follow the instruction in the README